mahouboy23/IB-notes/l'algorithme de régression linéaire.md

 4. Once the algorithm finds the best-fit line, it can use it to make predictions for new input values.
 For example, if a new patient comes in with a set of symptoms, the algorithm can use the best-fit line to predict the severity of their medical condition.

+**ENGLISH**
+The algorithm starts by taking in a set of input variables and their corresponding output variables.
+These variables are also known as independent and dependent variables or features and targets, respectively.
+For instance, in the context of market analysis, the input variables could be the price and quality of a product, while the output variable could be the sales.

+Next, the algorithm attempts to find the best-fit line that represents the relationship between the input variables and the output variable.
+This line is represented by the equation $$Y = mX + b$$where Y is the predicted output
+X is the input variable
+m is the slope of the line
+and b is the y-intercept.

+To obtain the best-fit line, the algorithm calculates the sum of the squared errors between the predicted values and the actual values.
+This error is then minimized by adjusting the values of m and b, a process called optimization.
+Finally, once the best-fit line is obtained, the algorithm can use it to make predictions for new input values.
+For example, in the market analysis context, the algorithm can use the best-fit line to predict the sales of a new product based on its price and quality.

+**FRENCH**